-- Getting parents' written consent for any after-school activity. (a) - (b) Obtaining formal approval to take scholars off school property for activities such as field trips or competitions. - (c) Emails, text, phone and instant messages to scholars must be very professional and pertaining to school activities or classes (Communication should be limited to school technology). - Keeping the door open when alone with a scholar. (d) - Keeping reasonable space between you and your scholars. (e) - Stopping and correcting scholars if they cross your own personal boundaries. (f) - Keeping parents informed when a significant issue develops about a scholar. (g) - (h) Keeping after-class discussions with a scholar professional and brief. - Asking for advice from fellow staff or administrators if you find yourself in a difficult (i) situation related to boundaries. - Involving your supervisor if conflict arises with the scholar. (j) - Informing the Director of Human Resources about situations that have the potential (k) to become more severe. - Making detailed notes about an incident that could evolve into a more serious situation (I) later. - (m) Recognizing the responsibility to stop unacceptable behavior of scholars or coworkers. - (n) Asking another staff member to be present if you will be alone with any type of special needs scholar. - Asking another staff member to be present when you must be alone with a scholar (o) after regular school hours. - Giving scholars praise and recognition without touching them. (p) - Pats on the back, high fives and handshakes are acceptable. (q) - Keeping your professional conduct, a high priority. (r) - Asking yourself if your actions are worth your job and career. (s)
+- (a) Getting parents' written consent for any after-school activity. - (b) Obtaining formal approval to take scholars off school property for activities such as field trips or competitions. - (c) Emails, text, phone and instant messages to scholars must be very professional and pertaining to school activities or classes (Communication should be limited to school technology). - (d) Keeping the door open when alone with a scholar. - (e) Keeping reasonable space between you and your scholars. - (f) Stopping and correcting scholars if they cross your own personal boundaries. - (g) Keeping parents informed when a significant issue develops about a scholar. - (h) Keeping after-class discussions with a scholar professional and brief. - (i) Asking for advice from fellow staff or administrators if you find yourself in a difficult situation related to boundaries. - (j) Involving your supervisor if conflict arises with the scholar. - (k) Informing the Chief of Staff about situations that have the potential to become more severe. - (I) Making detailed notes about an incident that could evolve into a more serious situation later. - (m) Recognizing the responsibility to stop unacceptable behavior of scholars or coworkers. - (n) Asking another staff member to be present if you will be alone with any type of special needs scholar.

+- (o) Asking another staff member to be present when you must be alone with a scholar after regular school hours. - (p) Giving scholars praise and recognition without touching them. - (q) Pats on the back, high fives and handshakes are acceptable. - (r) Keeping your professional conduct, a high priority. - (s) Asking yourself if your actions are worth your job and career.